jincyjos22/Car-Pricing-Prediction/README.md

 # 🚗 Car Price Prediction using Machine Learning

-## 📌 Project Overview
+## 📌 Problem Statement

-This project aims to analyze the factors affecting car prices in the US market and build machine learning models to predict car prices accurately.

-A Chinese automobile company plans to enter the US market and wants to understand:

-* Which variables significantly affect car prices
+A Chinese automobile company plans to enter the US market and wants to understand the factors affecting car prices.
+The goal is to identify key variables influencing pricing and build a model to predict car prices accurately.
-* How different features influence pricing
-* How to optimize design and pricing strategy

 ---

-## 🎯 Objectives
+## 🎯 Business Goal

-* Perform data preprocessing and feature engineering
-* Explore the dataset using visualizations
-* Build and compare multiple regression models
-* Identify the most important features affecting price
-* Improve model performance using hyperparameter tuning
+The objective is to model car prices based on various features so that the company can understand pricing dynamics and make informed decisions regarding product design and market strategy.

 ---